Java 21 · Project Loom · Spring Boot 3.2+

 Q2: What is a Continuation object and what does it contain?

-When a virtual thread unmounts from its carrier during blocking I/O, the JVM serialises its execution state into a Continuation object stored on the heap.
-It contains: the full stack snapshot with all call frames, local variable values at each frame, and the exact instruction pointer to resume from.
-On I/O completion, this Continuation is remounted onto any available carrier thread — execution resumes exactly where it left off.
+When a virtual thread unmounts from its carrier during blocking I/O, the JVM serialises its execution state into a Continuation object on the heap.
+It contains: full stack snapshot with all call frames, local variable values at each frame, and the exact instruction pointer to resume from.
+On I/O completion, this Continuation is remounted onto any available carrier thread — execution continues exactly where it left off, possibly on a different carrier than before.

 Q3: What is thread pinning, what causes it, and how do you detect and fix it?

-Pinning = the JVM cannot create a Continuation and unmount the virtual thread from its carrier.
-Causes: synchronized blocks/methods with blocking I/O inside, or JNI native method calls.
-When pinned, the carrier thread is blocked — same as a platform thread.
-Detect: -Djdk.tracePinnedThreads=full JVM flag (or JFR event jdk.VirtualThreadPinned for production).
-Fix: replace synchronized with ReentrantLock, which is virtual-thread aware and supports unmounting.
+Pinning = a virtual thread cannot create a Continuation and unmount from its carrier.
+Caused by: synchronized blocks/methods with blocking I/O inside, or JNI native method calls.
+Detect: -Djdk.tracePinnedThreads=full JVM flag prints a stack trace every time a VT is pinned; or use JFR event jdk.VirtualThreadPinned in production.
+Fix: replace synchronized with ReentrantLock — it uses a different locking mechanism that supports unmounting while waiting.

 Q4: How does the JVM scheduler work for virtual threads?

-A dedicated work-stealing ForkJoinPool (separate from the common pool, ~1 carrier thread per CPU core) maintains a queue of runnable virtual threads.
-It mounts them onto available carriers FIFO.
-Virtual threads are completely invisible to the OS scheduler — the OS only sees the small carrier thread pool.
-The carrier count can be tuned with -Djdk.virtualThreadScheduler.parallelism=N.
+A work-stealing ForkJoinPool — separate from the common pool, approximately one carrier thread per CPU core — maintains a queue of runnable virtual threads.
+It mounts them onto available carriers in FIFO order.
+Virtual threads are completely invisible to the OS scheduler — the OS only ever sees the small carrier thread pool.
+When a virtual thread blocks, the Continuation is saved to heap and the carrier is freed immediately to pick up the next runnable virtual thread.

 Q5: How does CompletableFuture benefit from virtual threads?

 By providing Executors.newVirtualThreadPerTaskExecutor() as the executor to supplyAsync(), every stage of the future chain runs on a virtual thread.
 When any stage blocks on I/O, the carrier is freed instead of being held.
-Additionally, StructuredTaskScope (Java 21) replaces complex CompletableFuture chains with readable synchronous-style parallel code and clean error propagation via throwIfFailed().
+Additionally, Java 21's StructuredTaskScope replaces complex CompletableFuture chains with readable synchronous-style parallel code — fork two VTs, join them, get both results. throwIfFailed() gives clean error propagation instead of ExecutionException wrapping.

 Q6: Should you pool virtual threads?
 Why not?